-Malaysian palm giant bars suppliers amid deforestation worries
+Malaysian palm giant bars supplier, identifies risky ones amid deforestation worries

 Indonesia and Malaysia account for about 85% of palm oil production and are set to lose the most from EU regulation to phase it out from renewable fuel by 2030.

-Reporting by Krishna N. Das and Mei Mei Chu; Editing by Kirsten Donovan
+Reporting by Krishna N. Das and Mei Mei Chu; Editing by Kirsten Donovan and Louise Heavens